Movas021/Movas021/README.md

 <h1>Hi there, I'm Movas <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></h1>

-I’m a Backend Python Developer Undergraduate who is interested in front-end development.
+I’m a Backend Python Developer Undergraduate who is interested in Python machine learning and creating automation softwares.
 Currently, I am working mainly on Flask/Django stack projects.
-Also, I am working as a freelance graphic designer.
+Also, I am working as a freelance graphic designer and wordpress webdeveloper.

 Want to know more about me?